allegroai/clearml-docs/docs/webapp/applications/apps_gcp_autoscaler.md

 * **Init Script** (optional) - A bash script to execute after launching the VM instance
 * **Additional ClearML Configuration** (optional) - A ClearML configuration file to use by the ClearML Agent when executing your experiments
 * **Run with Service Account** -  Select to allow running the application under a [Service Account](../webapp_profile.md#service-accounts) identity instead of under your own identity (available under ClearML Enterprise Plan)
+* **Export Configuration** - Export the app instance configuration as a JSON file, which you can later import to create a new instance with the same configuration

 ![GCP autoscaler wizard](../../img/apps_gcp_autoscaler_wizard.png)